vigneshse/chutes-and-ladder/README.md

 Chutes And Ladder
 -----------------

-Maven Java application to simulate the classic Children's game "Chutes and Ladders"
+Java application to simulate the classic Children's game "Chutes and Ladders"

 ## Assumptions
     - Minimum 2 players are required to play the game